 URS stands for Undergraduate Research Symposium.
-It is an annual event (traditionally the last Friday of April) at which students present their research and creative achievements in visual and oral formats as they would in a professional-style conference.
+It is an annual event (traditionally the last Friday of April) at which students present their research and creative achievements in visual and oral formats as they would at a professional-style conference.
 The work needs to be conducted at UMSL (or under the supervision of an UMSL mentor) while the student was enrolled as an undergraduate student at UMSL.

 Who can apply to the URS?

 All UMSL undergraduates conducting mentored investigations or creative inquiries with support of a faculty mentor.
 Students are allowed to participate if they graduated the semester before the URS (for example, Fall 2019 graduates are eligible for the Spring 2020 URS).
-Students currently enrolled in dual Bachelor’s/Master’s programs are eligible to present in URS if they completed the work during their time as an undergraduate student (work completed following graduation at UMSL is not allowed).
+Students currently enrolled in dual Bachelor’s/Master’s programs are eligible to present in URS if they completed the work during their time as an undergraduate student (work completed following graduation at UMSL is not appropriate).

 Is the URS only for science majors?

 Absolutely not!
 The Counsel on Undergraduate Research defines research and scholarship as “a mentored investigation or creative inquiry conducted by undergraduates that seeks to make a scholarly or artistic contribution to knowledge.”
 Students from all majors are encouraged to present their work.
 If your project is appropriate for a conference or other professional output in your discipline, consider applying for the URS.
 We encourage you to discuss further with your faculty mentor or the Undergraduate Research Coordinator if you have more questions about the appropriateness of your project.
 If you are concerned that your work may not be presentable in short oral presentation (common to conference talks) or visual presentation (commonly posters), contact the Undergraduate Research Coordinator to discuss how we can make the URS work for you.

 Is the URS open to writers and artists?